AlirezAkbary/Neuroscience-Course/README.md

 # Telepathy-Neuroscience
-An experiment about Telepathy in Foundations of Neuroscience Course
+An experiment design about Telepathy and its analysis manuscript in Foundations of Neuroscience Course